 - The best 4K Blu-ray picture quality yet

 - High audio lag and no HDR on HDMI input

-The Oppo UDP-203 is a chunky unit, with an impressive list of features and a proprietary processing engine for better 4K imaging.
+The chunky Oppo UDP-203 boasts an impressive list of features and a proprietary processing engine for better 4K imaging.

 HDR images look punchier, peak bright detail more extreme, and deepest blacks darker and more nuanced.
-Colour reproduction is also richer without looking unnatural, and detail is sharper and more defined.
+Colour reproduction is richer but still looks natural, and detail is sharply defined.

-However, Oppo announced in 2018 that it ceased production of the player.
-The Oppo is still available, but stock is low.
-Warranties will still be honoured and updates made available (from time to time), so if you’re still interested, the time to get one is now.
+However, Oppo announced in 2018 that it had ceased production of the player – it is still available but stocks are rapidly disappearing.
+Warranties will still be honoured and occasional updates will be made available, so if you’re interested, act now.